python/cpython/Doc/library/unittest.mock.rst

 don't test how your units are "wired together" there is still lots of room for bugs that tests might have caught.

-`mock` already provides a feature to help with this, called speccing.
-If you use a class or instance as the `spec` for a mock then you can only access attributes on the mock that exist on the real class:
+:mod:`mock` already provides a feature to help with this, called speccing.
+If you use a class or instance as the :attr:`spec` for a mock then you can only access attributes on the mock that exist on the real class:

     >>> from urllib import request